Poison Ivy (2022 comic book)

 Poison Ivy is an ongoing American comic book written by G. Willow Wilson, with art primarily by Marcio Takara.
 The series centers on the DC Comics villain Poison Ivy who, following the events of the "Fear State" crossover, finds herself depowered and dying.
-Before she dies, Ivy sets out to complete one final mission to destroy the human race.
+Before she dies, Ivy sets out to complete one final mission to save the Earth by destroying the human race.

 Originally intended as a miniseries, Poison Ivy was later expanded into an ongoing series by DC Comics.
 The first issue was published by DC Comics on June 7, 2022, with subsequent issues published monthly.